-On Water Safety Day, we focus exclusively on basic safety skills.
-This means simulating some of the most common and dangerous aspects of water emergencies—falling in unexpectedly, while fully clothed, and making rapid decisions about what to do next.
+On Water Safety Day, we focus especially on basic safety skills.
+This means simulating some of the most common and dangerous aspects of water emergencies – falling in unexpectedly, while fully clothed, and making rapid decisions about what to do next.
 We set it up to be fun, safe and not scary, but the lessons imparted are serious.

 Here are some of the things we teach, and why these lessons are so important:

-- SEE IF A SWIMMER GETS IT: We are also looking for cognitive limitations, especially in young children—basically a fancy way of saying, do they recognize a dangerous situation and know what to do?
-This is where we do play-acting—if a child sees an instructor pretending to struggle, do they throw something that floats?
-Do they get help?
-Or do they make the mistake of jumping in?
-Parents need to know and see for themselves if their child is at a point where they can make the right decision.
+- SEE IF A SWIMMER GETS IT: We are also looking for cognitive limitations, especially in young children – basically a fancy way of saying, do they recognize a dangerous situation and know what to do?
+We may even try some play-acting to see if they can make the right decision.

 Different Lessons for Different Levels

-All of our Safety Day activities are designed to test what kids know and can do, and build their skills and confidence as they progress.
-So never skip a Safety Day because you’ve done it before—there are new lessons and challenges for swimmers every time.
+All of our Safety Week activities are designed to test what kids know and can do, and build their skills and confidence as they progress.
+So never skip a Safety Week because you’ve done it before – there are new lessons and challenges for swimmers every time.

-This has just been an overview of the basics—you’ll get more detailed information at the pool, and of course don’t hesitate to ask questions of the FOSS people at the pool.
-We hope you look forward to Safety Day as much as we enjoy putting it on!
+This has just been an overview of the basics – you’ll get more detailed information at the pool, and of course don’t hesitate to ask questions.
+These are skills most people will never need, but are important to everyone’s safety.
+We hope you look forward to Safety Week as much as we enjoy putting it on!
 See you at the pool!